top of page

 ALPINE FINISHING SCHOOL

-Alpine Finishing School (AFS) is an opportunity for advanced backcountry skiers and splitboarders to learn the skills of ski mountaineering in a supportive and encouraging environment at the helicopter-accessed Selkirk Lodge in British Columbia, Canada from April 25-May 2, 2026.
+Alpine Finishing School (AFS) is an opportunity for advanced to expert backcountry skiers and splitboarders to learn the skills of ski mountaineering in a supportive and encouraging environment at the helicopter-accessed Selkirk Lodge in British Columbia, Canada from April 24-May 1, 2027.

 This "OG" skill-building course will include a combination of classroom sessions and outdoor practice that covers topics such as: